fastlane/fastlane/README.md

 More information about ```snapshot``` can be found on the [Snapshot GitHub page](https://github.com/KrauseFx/snapshot).

+## Jenkins integration
+Depending on how you set up your Jenkins instance, there might be problems with the ```phantomjs``` dependency.

+I've been using [Jenkins App](https://github.com/stisti/jenkins-app) for a long time, where ```Deliver``` works just fine.

+You should not deploy a new App Store update after every commit, since you still have to wait for your review.
+Instead I recommend using Git Tags, or custom triggers to deploy a new update.

 ## Editing the ```Deliverfile```
 Change syntax highlighting to *Ruby*.